I have a health issue and am on medication - What do I do?

 Here are some useful links to find a Local General Practitioner

-If you do not have a PPSN you can apply for one here using this form.
-Non-residents can find information here.
-When filling in the form you need to tick the reason for getting a PPS number.
-You should tick STUDY as your reason.
-You will be asked to provide a letter confirming you are a student - you can download your Certificate of Attendance via your UCD SIS Web account and provide this with your PPSN application.
+If you do not have a PPS number you can apply for one (opens in a new window)here using this form.
+When filling in the form you need to tick/enter the reason for getting a PPS number.
+You should tick/enter STUDY/EDUCATION as your reason.
+Students will need a letter confirming they are a student.
+You can download your Certificate of Attendance via your UCD SIS Web account and provide this with your PPS number application.
 Further information on how to access your Certificate of Attendance is available on the Student Desk web page.

 The Personal Public Service Number or PPSN provides access to a number of services in Ireland.
 More information on this can be found here.